AndreRudolph/impulsephp-doc/docs/client/components.md

 <h5><a id="create-components">Create custom component</a></h5>

+As a foreword, every client implementation of components should extend the <span class="code-hint">AbstractComponent</span> class.
+This ensures a correct setup and lifecycle for that component.
+Please only do not extend the class if you absolutely know what you need to do.

 <h6>Using getTemplate method</h6>

 Creating the client side of components is quite easy.
 Let's take again that javascript example (Message component) from the server side documentation of components.
 It's only purpose is to wrap a text inside a simple div container.